Connecticut homes can be saved with good legal counsel and low interest rates.

 You Have Questions.
 We Have Solutions.

 Whether you are behind on your mortgage payments or your lender is no longer returning your calls, you want to do everything you can to prevent foreclosure.
 Perhaps you have tried refinancing your home, but you do not have the equity or the credit to make it work.
-If you have an adjustable rate mortgage, you may be afraid that it will adjust soon and leave you unable to make payments.

-These are just a few of the concerns facing Connecticut homeowners.
 Our firm is dedicated to solving immediate mortgage problems and creating long-term home ownership through affordable mortgage payments.
 We will help you consider your full range of options.